 Graduate Student.

-A passel of additional Undergraduate Students are members of the lab, but it is their choice whether they would like their names, images, or details of their project on a public-facing website (same goes for the Alumni list below).
+A passel of additional Undergraduate Students are members of the lab, but it is their choice whether they would like their names, images, or details of their project on a public-facing website (same goes for the Alumni list below, which is incomplete based on student preference).
 This placeholder is here to recognize their efforts and contributions to a vivaceous in-person lab culture.

 Image credit: Edinburgh journal of natural history and of the physical sciences, with the Animal kingdom of the Baron Cuvier.
 Volume 2, 1839-1840, Plate VIII.